DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 ## Upper Confidence Bound (UCB)

-The theory of UCB is harder to fully grasp although its intuition and implementation is straightforward.
-To start, let's look back to the last two algorithms we have discussed, `Epsilon Greedy` and `Optimistic Initial Values`.
-A common step in the implementation of both of these algorithms is to find the version that gives the best *historical* expected win rate.
+The theory of `UCB` is harder to fully grasp although its intuition and implementation are straightforward.
+To start, let's look back to the last two algorithms that we have discussed: `Epsilon Greedy` and `Optimistic Initial Values`.
+A common step in the implementation of both of these algorithms is to find the version that gives the best *observed* expected win rate.
+This is why both algorithms are said to be `greedy`.
 But can we do better, especially for the fact that we know these expected win rates are probabilistic.
 Put differently, we know that the more a certain version was chosen, the closer its expected win rate is to its true win rate.
 But what about those that were rarely picked?

 That is where `Upper Confidence Bound` comes into play.
-The idea is that we should not be relying on the historical expected value alone.
-We should give each version some "bonus points": if a version has been chosen a lot, the bonus is tiny, but if a version has been barely chosen, it should get a large bonus because, probabilistically, the historical expected value *can* be far from the true value if a version has not been picked much.
+The idea is that we should not be relying on the observed expected value alone.
+We should give each version some "bonus points": if a version has been chosen a lot, the bonus is small; but if a version has been barely chosen, it should get a larger bonus because, probabilistically, the observed expected value *can* be far from the true value if a version has not been picked much.

 If you are interested in the math, you can read the paper "[Finite-time Analysis of the Multiarmed Bandit Problem](https://homes.di.unimi.it/~cesabian/Pubblicazioni/ml-02.pdf)".
-In the paper the authors have outlined a function for the "bonus", which is commonly known as `UCB1`:
+In the paper, the authors have outlined a function for the "bonus", which is commonly known as `UCB1`:
 $$b=\sqrt{\frac{2\log{N}}{n_j}}$$
 where $N$ is the total number of visitors at the time of computing the bonus, and $n_j$ is the number of times that bandit $j$ was chosen at the time of computing the bonus.
 Adding $b$ to the expected win rate gives the **upper confidence bound**:
 $$\text{UCB1}=\bar{x}_{n_j}+b$$